manelmontilla/wruster/README.md

 [Trie](https://en.wikipedia.org/wiki/Trie) structure, so the cost of querying the path of a route is O(m) where ``m`` is the length in chars of the path.

-Also the Router is designed to be safe for multithread only for querying routes, so it supposes it will be constructed using a single thread and won't be modified after that.
+Also the router is designed to be thread safe only for querying routes, so the operations related to creating routes must be synchronized.

 ### Thread pool

 Defines the strategy to create and assign threads to execute the Handlers defined in the routes.

-The current implementation allows to define a ``minimun`` and a ``maximun`` number of threads.
+The current implementation allows defining a ``minimun`` and a ``maximun`` number of threads.
 The minimun defines the number of threads that are allocated when the pool is created.
 The maximun defines how many extra threads can be allocated dynamically when the initial created threads are busy.

 ### Server

-Accepts TCP connections listening in a given address, and executes the proper actions defined in a set of routes by leveraging the other components.
+Accepts TCP connections listening in a given address and executes the actions defined in a set of routes by using a thread pool and a router.

-The current implementation of the server uses a thread per connection strategy and leverages the excellent [polling](https://github.com/smol-rs/polling) lib to accept connections in a non blocking and portable way.
+The current implementation of the server uses a thread per connection strategy and leverages the [polling](https://github.com/smol-rs/polling) lib to accept connections in a non blocking way.